 Christmas decorating with toddlers can be a challenge.
 Little hands just can’t seem to stay away – so why ask them to?
-We love creating a play tree, where the moving of decorations is encouraged!
+We love to create a play tree, where the moving of decorations is encouraged!

 Want a similar play tree with less waste?
-Buy a large sheet of green felt and cut it into a triangle (or if you’re craftier than I am, try more of a tree shape).
-Make ornaments with coloured felt; simple cirlcles (trace the top of a glass), stars, and stripes work great.
+Buy a large sheet of green felt and cut it into a triangle (or if you’re craftier than I am, try more of a tree shape; the less crafty can also just opt to buy a premade felt tree!).
+Make ornaments with coloured felt; simple circles (trace the top of a glass), stars, and stripes work great.
 You’ll want to secure the tree to the wall, but the ornaments will just stick to the other felt without any fancy crafting.